 6. Gift cards to stores that sell their favorite brands

-Does your running friend always seem to show up in a certain brand of running attire?
+Does your running friend always seem to show up in a specific brand of running attire?
 Find out where it is sold and get a gift card to that store so they can pick out exactly what they want.
 Don’t feel like you have to get a certificate large enough for one item if your friend is a designer lover and you have a thrift store budget, even getting $5 to $10 off an item with a gift card is a gift that a true friend will appreciate.

 7. Kindle gift cards

-If you have a book worm friend a Kindle gift card you will probably get a big hug.
-Even if they don’t have a kindle device, with the free kindle app your friend can read books on their tablet, smart phone, or even their laptop.
+If you have a bookworm friend a Kindle gift card, you will probably get a big hug.
+Even if they don’t have a Kindle device, with the free Kindle app, your friend can read books on their tablet, smartphone, or even their laptop.

 8. I owe you gift certificates

 If you are great at baking bread and you know your friend loves it because you watch her devour piece after piece when you invite her to dinner, then make up a gift certificate for a fresh loaf each month for a year.
-Does your friend have little kids and no family in town to watch them nor the budget to higher a sitter for date night, make her a few gift certificates up that are good for a night of babysitting.
+Does your friend have little kids and no family in town to watch them nor the budget to higher a sitter for date night, make her a few gift certificates up that are good for a night of babysitting?

 9. Movie night in a box

-Did you know you can buy Redbox movie gift certificates.
+Did you know you can buy Redbox movie gift certificates?
 Buy one large enough for your friend to grab a few movies, then grab a few of her favorite treats, and a bottle of her favorite beverage, and wrap it up in a box.
 If you don’t know what she likes then how about a small gift certificate to the convenience store nearest her and the Redbox gift card placed in a card with a few kind words from you.

 10. Baking Mixes

-What clutter free gift would you add to my list?
+What clutter-free gift would you add to my list?